domzgarcia/magento-study/README.md

 # key takeaways

-List of common modules and extension a server would not be installed/set.
+List of common modules and extension servers not yet configured.

 [module]
 ----